NEARBuilders/identity/README.md

 ```

 Your gateway and local dev server should now be connected.
 Modify your components in `/widget`; changes should reflect immediately.

+Remember to comment out the above before push so we can successfully deploy to production.
+This is only a temporary workaround.